6" Round Fieldstone Tower Building Instructions

 Just glue the blocks in an alternating pattern like you have been doing.
 Also be sure that you're gluing the blocks on upside down as the photo shows.

-11. Place the tower on it's side with it's smooth surface facing you.
+Place the tower on its side with its smooth surface facing you.
 Glue 4 step blocks inside the tower, making sure that the first step gets overlapped by the walkway tiles as shown in the photo.

-Be sure that the last step get positioned so that the green surfaces are level with each other.
+Be sure that the last step gets positioned so that the green surfaces are level with each other.
 This will ensure that the stairs will seamlessly mesh with the tower section below.

 Let the steps dry completely!